PacktPublishing/Check-Point-Firewall-Administration-R81.10-/Errata_and_Notes_v1.02-042523.md

 ### Page 574
 In **Table 15.2**
 **APC** should be **APCL**

+### Page 589
+Last sentence contains references and the link to oneliner collection by Heiko Ankenbrand.
+That list is no longer maintained.
+Instead, use the updated one-liners list curated by Danny Jung, at https://community.checkpoint.com/t5/General-Topics/One-liner-collection-updated-for-R81-x/m-p/176286.

 ## General Weirdness and Recommendations
 1. Microsoft is taking liberties with feature enablement without explicitly describing their consequences to the users.